BuilderIO/mitosis/developer/README.md

 ## Project Structure

-Mitosis is structured as a mono-repo.
-The packages live under `packages/`:
+Mitosis is structured as a mono-repo using Yarn (v3) Workspaces.
+The packages live under `packages/` and `examples/`:

 - `core` (`@builder.io/mitosis`): contains the Mitosis engine
 - `cli` (`@builder.io/mitosis-cli`): contains the Mitosis CLI, and _depends_ on `core`